 translate and bring it to the US shores!!

-The second thing that played a role was related to increasing my hacking
+The second thing that played a role was related to increasing the needed

-skills to even be able to boldly pursue such projects in the first place.
-As it
+knowledge/skills to even be able to boldly pursue such projects in the first place.

-(I wasn’t the only one with bright ideas about hacking PC-Engine CD-ROM
+(I wasn’t the only one with bright ideas about fan-translating PC Engine CD-ROM

 games at the time.)
 At any rate, to say that this game was the holy grail